MathByte/INFO2300_Assignment3/README.md

 # For Developers
 ## Guidelines
- you are absolutely free to edit and modify the code the code of HTML and Java.
+ >you are absolutely free to edit and modify the code the code of HTML and Java.
  > Keep the cookies and session storage objects being kept in the user's browser.
 > You may change any images that you wish, just do not delete the old ones.
 > All pull requests and commits will first have to be approved by a repo moderator.
-## Futures of Version 1.0
+## Futures of Version 1.1
->There are no movements involved when pushing the blocks in the game, the blocks change location staticly.
-However, we are planning to add some animations in the >future to enhance the player's experience.
->Furthermore, as you may have noticed, the highest score always resets to zero every time the page is opened or refreshed.
-This issue should be taken into >consideration for the upcoming second version of the game.
+>We have added movements and animations to the game, enhancing the player's experience.
+Additionally, we have implemented a local storage feature to prevent the highest score from resetting to zero when the page is refreshed or reopened.